Pizza3368/Campus-Facility-Hub/README.md

 # Facily Management Software System
 # Summary

-Our project is a comprehensive database system for Public Facility Management and Maintenance.
+This project is a comprehensive database system for Public Facility Management and Maintenance.
 It encompasses user management, maintenance management, budget management, and event scheduling.
 The system categorizes users into different roles, such as Managers, Event Organizers, and Staff Members, each with specific